 A whale watching tour will always be an unforgettable experience and there is an abundance of enticing options available for all whale watching enthusiasts.

-We advise you to examine this list of whale watching tours to see your options, where you can choose from a variety of vessels, ranging from traditional Icelandic oak boats to modern RIB speedboats, and tours lasting from a couple of hours to whole days.
+We advise you to check out this list of whale watching tours to see your options.
+You’ll be able to choose your tour from a variety of vessels, ranging from traditional Icelandic oak boats to modern RIB speedboats, and tours lasting from a couple of hours to whole days.

 The puffin, Iceland's unofficial national bird, breeds in large colonies on offshore islands and coastal cliffs, and therefore some tours include puffin watching as well.
 So you can tick two things off your must-see list at once!